Skip to Content

 Ek Balam

 Ek Balam means black jaguar and is located only 32 miles (51 kilometers) from Chichen Itza.
 This archaeological site wasn’t discovered until the 1980s and to this day there are still parts that haven’t been uncovered.
-The Mayan ruins are surrounded by thick vegetation, which is probably the reason why the site remained hidden for so long.

 This pyramid is spectacularly decorated with intricate designs and patterns, and it served as the residence of Ek Balam’s king.
 Moreover, it’s believed to contain the tomb of one of Ek Balam’s rulers, Ukit Kan Leʼk Tokʼ.
 Climbing this structure is still allowed